Using the Fabric Monitoring Hub

 Accessing the Monitoring Hub

 Permissions determine what you see.
 Workspace admins and members see all activities in their workspaces.
 Contributors see their own activities and activities on items they have contributor access to.
 Viewers see only their own triggered activities.
 Fabric administrators see everything across the entire tenant.
+For effective monitoring, ensure your operations team has at least Member access to all production workspaces.

 Understanding the Activity View